04 Feb Don’t start your writing by writing: the homework

 What’s wrong with that?

 Well.
-If you haven’t done your research, or thought about the order of information, you’ll do it as you write.
+If you haven’t done your homework, or thought about the order of information, you’ll do it as you write.

 Which means you’re just getting into the writing when you realise you need to make a phone call to find out more.